mkaramuk/asal/README.md

 ## Compile

-Now I am learning Flutter and I think you don't need something else.
+I think you don't need something else.
 You can compile and run the source code by typing `flutter run` on the terminal.
+If you encounter an error, please open an issue.